michaelgwelch/loominate.net/_posts/2012-04-26-install-git-extra-for-windows-cygwin.md

 tags:
   - git
 ---
-I recently discovered git-extras when searching to see if the brew package manager (for Mac) had a package for git
+I recently discovered git-extras when searching to see if the brew package manager (for Mac) had a package for git.

+<!--more-->
     > brew search git

-<!--more-->

 Once I looked at it and read the documentation on github, I decided it would be nice to have. https://github.com/visionmedia/git-extras